Fatdevil/GolfIQ-YOLO/docs/replay-analyzer.md

 The file is written without server round-trips to keep the workflow fast and binary-safe.

+## Share links

+- Every successful HUD or round upload returns a share id that can be opened directly at `/share/<id>` without requiring the analyzer shell.
+The page renders the headline metrics, adds proper Open Graph tags for Slack/Teams unfurls, and exposes quick actions to launch the analyzer, copy the link, or download the raw JSON.
+- Share pages load a binary-safe copy of the original payload straight from `/runs/{id}`.
+The JSON can be re-used locally or re-uploaded into the analyzer slots for deeper inspection.

 ## Troubleshooting

 - **No timeline** — the HUD run did not record any `hud.frame` events with a recognised state.
 Capture again and ensure the QA